Reducing Kotkamills’ environmental load through evaporation and chemical recycling

 “The mill’s energy efficiency improved significantly, as the new evaporation plant has cut steam consumption by more than half.
 At the same time, carbon dioxide emissions have decreased considerably.
 By implementing the evaporation plant through us as a service, Kotkamills can focus its resources on developing its paper and board business,” says Adven’s Sales Manager, Teemu Kivimäki.

-Black liquor evaporation is a new technical concept that has received investment aid of EUR 3.2 million from Finland’s Ministry of Economic Affairs and Employment.
+The Ministry of Economic Affairs and Employment of Finland granted a new investment support of 3.2 meur for the concept.
 At Kotkamills, MVR technology is being used in the evaporation process to a considerably greater extent than ever before.

 Chemical recycling reduces environmental load by thousands of tonnes